top of page

 What to expect on your first visit with us:

-Soon afterwards, your doctor will enter to perform their exam and discuss the plan for today’s visit, from any vaccines which are due, to any diagnostics or medications they’d recommend for our patients who may need them.
+• Soon afterward, your doctor will enter to perform their exam and discuss the plan for today’s visit, from any vaccines that are due to any diagnostics or medications they’d recommend for our patients who may need them.

 First Visit With Us?